<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 With more visibility of what influencer marketing is and what it entails for promotions of products and services, there will likely be an increase in awareness of FTC guidelines.

-For those that don't follow these guidelines, there can be significant repercussions.
+For those who don't follow these guidelines, there can be significant repercussions.
 Back in April 2017, the FTC sent more than 90 letters to marketers and influencers – including celebrities and athletes – about the need to disclose their social media endorsements and brand relationships.

 A Bigger Focus on Strategic Partnerships